hashuser/Flash-Extractor/README.md

 # Flash-Extractor
-A simple Flash Extractor for PowerPoint
+A simple Flash (SWF) Extractor for PowerPoint